Hidden Gem Education ✨📚💡

 Chemical Makeup and Formation:

-• Fire Agate, a variety of chalcedony, is a semi-precious gemstone found in central and northern Mexico and the southwestern United States (New Mexico, Arizona, and California).
+• Fire Agate, a unique variety of chalcedony, is a semi-precious gemstone primarily found in central and northern Mexico as well as the southwestern United States, including New Mexico, Arizona, and California.

 Metaphysical Properties: